12 Questions You Need To Ask Your Birth Doula

 6. How would you describe your doula “style”?

-This question is designed to learn a little bit more about the doula’s personality.
+This question is designed to learn more about the doula’s personality.
 Are they more laid back in their approach or ridged?
-Are they take charge or looking for you to lead?
+Are they taking charge or looking for you to lead?
 Most importantly, does their style match what you are looking for in your doula?

 7. Do you birth doula for home births?